Skueletor/Testbot/README.md

-# Bot To Stream Musics on PyTGcalls with Channel Support.
+# Bot To Stream Musics on with Channel Support.

 A Telegram Bot to Play Audio in Voice Chats With Supports Live streaming from youtube and Mega Radio Fm Streamings